venn-dev/vicky/src/monads.md

 ["off","on"]
 ```

+The values in the list signify all the probable current states (and not a particular state nor the states that we passed from), starting from the `on` state and after one turn.

-1/2 cases it was off, 1/2 it was off.
+So, 1/2 cases it was off, 1/2 it was off.
 Okay.

 What about after two turns?